IC-Cache: Efficient Large Language Model Serving via In-context Caching

 We implemented a prototype of \name to enable efficient LLM serving across GPUs.
-Our system is designed to be complementary to existing LLM serving frameworks, supporting the widely used platforms such as vLLM~\cite{vllm-sosp23}, HuggingFace Runtime~\cite{huggingface-api}, and LangChain~\cite{langchain} in a few lines of code (\S\ref{sec:overview}).
+Our implementation leverages components already prevalent in modern LLM deployments, such as semantic caching systems~\cite{sglang-asplos, databricks-cache}, introducing minimal complexity.
+The \name prototype consists of approximately 3,000 lines of code to support widely used platforms, including vLLM~\cite{vllm-sosp23}, HuggingFace Runtime~\cite{huggingface-api}, and LangChain~\cite{langchain}, with a few lines of integration code (\S\ref{sec:overview}).

 \paragraph{\name Backend} \name's backend supports distributed deployments across machines.
-Key components, including the Example Retriever, Request Router, and Example Manager, run in separate processes that can scale horizontally and communicate via gRPC for high scalability.
+The Example Retriever, Request Router, and Example Manager run in separate processes that can scale horizontally and communicate via gRPC.
 The Example Retriever utilizes GPU-accelerated FAISS~\cite{faiss-gpu} for high-throughput similarity search.
 The Request Router was implemented in Jax~\cite{jax2018github}.
-It includes a simple epsilon-greedy contextual bandit algorithm along with a replay buffer.
-The Example Manager maintains an efficient in-memory cache of query-response pairs and their corresponding KV cache states.
+It includes the contextual bandit algorithm along with a prioritized replay buffer.
+To improve robustness against outliers, the Example Manager follows existing advances~\cite{scaling-law-inf} to filter out examples in replay that have undergone more than five replay iterations.
 To ensure high availability and load balancing, we maintain multiple replicas of \name components for load balancing.